 Elizabeth (Beth) J. Atkinson is an assistant professor of biostatistics and a statistical geneticist in the Department of Health Sciences Research at Mayo Clinic.
-She collaborates with a number of investigators across a wide range of medical areas.
+She collaborates with several investigators across a wide range of medical areas.
 Recently, much of her effort has been directed toward better understanding the role genetics plays in various gastroenterological and neurological diseases.
-Additionally, she has collaborated with Mayo Clinic's Osteoporosis and Bone Biology Laboratory for more than 29 years, including work on various clinical trials and population-based studies.
+Atkinson has also collaborated with Mayo Clinic's Osteoporosis and Bone Biology Laboratory for more than 29 years, working on various clinical trials and population-based studies.

 - Infrastructure.
 Within Mayo Clinic's statistical genetics group, Atkinson has provided leadership in the development of infrastructure and education to handle rapidly changing data sources and methodologies.
 She has also been instrumental in the local support of the R software environment.

 - Survival analysis methodology.
-Atkinson is currently collaborating with Terry M. Therneau, Ph.D., and Cynthia (Cindy) S. Crowson, Ph.D., on a new survival analysis book, as well as updates to the survival package within R.
+Atkinson is currently collaborating with Terry M. Therneau, Ph.D., and Cynthia (Cindy) S. Crowson, Ph.D., on a new survival analysis book, as well as updates to the survival package within the R software environment.

 - Comorbidities.
 Atkinson studies the influence of comorbidities on the aging process.

 - Machine learning.
-The use of machine learning for prognostic risk models is investigated by Atkinson.
+Atkinson also investigates the use of machine learning for prognostic risk models.